 - 1. To recognize GEOINT programs that have been found to meet or exceed standards and criteria for educational quality, - 2.
-To assist accredited programs improve their GEOINT curricula to keep pace with a changing GEOINT professional environment, and - 3.
-To ensure programs are preparing students with a strong skill and knowledge base that can be applied across industry to further establish the GEOINT profession.
+To provide GEOINT academic standards (USGIF's GEOINT Essential Body of Knowledge); and - 3.
+To help accredited programs improve their GEOINT curricula to keep pace with a changing GEOINT professional environment